 You will also notice that we have added call-to-action buttons throughout the site.
 We have three CTA buttons towards the top, four if you count the contact button in the menu.
 From the start, you want to make it easy for a potential customer to contact you.

 About and Coupon Section

-After viewing many of the top competitor sites we saw that they were all offering coupons on their site and placing them in a prominent place.
+After viewing many of the top competitor sites we saw that they were all offering coupons on their site and placing them in prominent places.
 We added the coupon section to the right to make it easy for a user to request service and receive a coupon.
-As you can see we made it to where the user can toggle between installation and repair depending on what service they need.
+As you can see we made it to that the user can toggle between installation and repair depending on what service they need.